Emperor Ming of Han: Family background

-As Duke/Prince of Donghai and crown prince
+From Dukedom of Donghai to crown prince

-In 39, Emperor Guangwu created all of his sons, other than Crown Prince Jiang, dukes, and Prince Yang was created the Duke of Donghai.
+In AD 39, Emperor Guangwu created all of his sons, other than Crown Prince Jiang, dukes, and Prince Yang was made the Duke of Donghai.
 He quickly became known for his intelligence even in his young age, and he often made quick judgments of situations that turned out to be correct.
 Emperor Guangwu became very impressed with him.

-At the age of 41, Empress Guo had lost favor, and her constant complaints angered Emperor Guangwu.
-In 41, he deposed her and made Duke Yang's mother Consort Yin empress instead.
-All of the imperial dukes were promoted to princes to accommodate Emperor Guangwu's new title for Empress Guo—Princess Dowager of Zhongshan (after appointing her son Liu Fu (劉輔) the Prince of Zhongshan); Duke Yang was created the Prince of Donghai.
+At the age of 41, Empress Guo had lost the emperor's favor, and her constant complaints angered Emperor Guangwu.
+In AD 41, he deposed her and made Duke Yang's mother Consort Yin empress instead.
+All of the imperial dukes were promoted to princes to accommodate Emperor Guangwu's new title for Empress Guo—Princess Dowager of Zhongshan (after appointing her son Liu Fu (劉輔) the Prince of Zhongshan); Duke Yang was made the Prince of Donghai.

-After Empress Guo was deposed, her son, Crown Prince Jiang, became apprehensive about remaining crown prince, and repeatedly requested to be replaced.
-Emperor Guangwu was initially hesitant to depose both mother and son, but in 43, he resolved to swap Princes Jiang's and Yang's positions.
-He created Prince Jiang the Prince of Donghai, and created Prince Yang crown prince.
-At this time, he also changed Prince Yang's name to Zhuang, perhaps because Yang (which means "sun") is such a commonly used character that the law of naming taboo would cause the people too much trouble.
+After Empress Guo was deposed, her son, Crown Prince Jiang, became concerned about remaining crown prince, and repeatedly made requests to be replaced.
+Emperor Guangwu was initially hesitant to depose of both the mother and son, but in 43, he resolved the situation by switching Princes Jiang's and Yang's positions.
+He made Prince Jiang the Prince of Donghai, and made Prince Yang crown prince.
+At this time, he also changed Prince Yang's name to Zhuang, perhaps because Yang (which means "sun") is such a commonly used character that the law of naming taboo would cause the people too a lot of trouble.
 The new name was not without its own problems, and many members of the Zhuang clan were forced to change their names.